Adams Stirling PLC

 Bylaw Amendments and Restatements

-Amendments are good when you only need a few.
-At some point, amendments are problematic because they are often overlooked by members and they don't address underlying structural problems with your documents.
-A restatement is a little more expensive but gives you a clean up-to-date document.
-It's a complete replacement of your existing CC&Rs and bylaws with an integrated set.
-Following are some of the major changes you should expect:
+Amendments are reasonable when you only need a few.
+At some point, amendments are problematic because members often overlook them, and they don't address underlying structural problems with your documents.
+A restatement is slightly more expensive but gives you a clean, up-to-date document.
+It completely replaces your existing CC&Rs and bylaws with an integrated set.
+Following are some of the significant changes you should expect:

 Board-Approved Amendments.
-Both the board of directors and the membership have the authority to amend the Bylaws.
-The Davis-Stirling Act gives boards the power to unilaterally amend the bylaws (as well as the CC&Rs) without a membership vote to eliminate discriminatory language and revise references to outdated statutory references in the Davis-Stirling Act.
+The board of directors and the membership have authority to amend the Bylaws.
+The Davis-Stirling Act allows boards to unilaterally amend the bylaws (and the CC&Rs) without a membership vote to eliminate discriminatory language and revise references to outdated statutory references in the Davis-Stirling Act.
 (Civ.
 Code § 4225 and Civ.
 Code § 4235.)

 In addition, in the absence of any provision in the bylaws limiting amendment powers solely to the membership (Corp.
 Code § 7150(c)), boards have discretion to amend bylaws without a vote of the membership (Corp.
 Code § 7150(a)) unless the amendment would

-3. Effect an exchange, reclassification or cancellation of all or part of the memberships; or
+• Effect an exchange, reclassification, or cancellation of all or part of the memberships;

 Membership-Approved Amendments.
 The voting requirements for membership approval of bylaw amendments and restatements are normally found in an association's bylaws.
-In the event the bylaws fail to include an amendment provision, they may be amended by a majority of those members voting once a quorum has been established.
+If the bylaws fail to include an amendment provision, they may be amended by a majority of those members voting once a quorum has been established.
 (Corp.
 Code § 7150(b).)

-2. Secret Ballot.
+• Secret Ballot.
 Voting must be done by secret ballot (Civ.
-Code § 5100(a).) in accordance with written election rules.
+Code § 5100(a).) by written election rules.
 (Civ.
 Code § 5105(a).)
 Unless an association's governing documents provide otherwise, balloting may be done entirely through the mail, with no voting at a meeting.
-However, counting the ballots is still done at an open meeting so members can observe the counting process.
 Because voter turnout is a problem, boards can extend the voting period one or more times as needed.

-3. Effective Upon Notice.
+• Effective Upon Notice.
 Bylaw amendments and restatements are effective upon notice to the membership.
-Unlike CC&R amendments, bylaw amendments do not need to be recorded to be effective, nor do they need to be filed with the secretary of state.
+Unlike CC&R amendments, bylaw amendments do not need to be recorded to be effective, nor must they be filed with the secretary of state.

 Court-Approved Amendments.
-To seek court approval of bylaw amendments/restatements, a petition needs to be filed under Corporations Code § 7515
+To seek court approval of bylaw amendments/restatements, a petition must be filed per Corporations Code § 7515

 Challenging an Amendment